ezozbektoshev04/WAD_00016599_CW/README.md

      [Download .NET](https://dotnet.microsoft.com/download)

 2. **SQL Server** (or any database you are using)
    The backend connects to a SQL Server database.
-Make sure to set up a database and update the connection string accordingly.
+Make sure to set up a database and update the connection string accordingly. if you there is still problem, delete migrations, and install again magrations
    Moreover, make sure these two nutget packages also installed
     Microsoft.EntityFrameworkCore.SqlServer
     Microsoft.EntityFrameworkCore.Tools